Azel4231/scad-keyboards/README.md

 Copyright © 2025 Azel4231

-The source code and the generated models are distributed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](LICENSE) (https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The source code and the generated models are distributed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](LICENSE) (https://creativecommons.org/licenses/by-nc-sa/4.0/)
-(formerly AGPL 3.0)